-The tables and calculations above exclude (i) 1,875,000 shares of common stock issuable upon the conversion of our series preferred stock, (ii) 2,591,014 shares issuable upon the conversion of the 8% trust preferred securities, (iii) 2,157,375 shares issuable upon the exercise of outstanding management subscription rights, with an exercise price of \$5.33 per share, (iv) 3,043,760 shares reserved for future issuances under our stock option plans, including 1,369,302 shares of common stock issuable upon the exercise of outstanding options with a weighted average exercise price of \$6.57 per share, (v) 1,260,000 shares of common stock issuable upon the exercise of outstanding options under other stock option agreements with a weighted average exercise price of \$4.63 per share, (vi) 1,059,292 shares reserved for issuance under the NMO Deferred Compensation Plan as described in note 10 to our audited consolidated financial statements and (vii) 310,723 shares of common stock reserved for issuance under deferred compensation agreements with certain employees and consultants.
+The table and calculations above for existing shareholders include shares of common stock issuable upon the conversion of the 8% trust preferred securities and our series preferred stock.
+The tables and calculations above exclude (i) 2,157,375 shares of common stock issuable upon the exercise of outstanding management subscription rights, with an exercise price of \$5.33 per share, (ii) 3,043,760 shares reserved for future issuances under our stock option plans, including 1,369,302 shares of common stock issuable upon the exercise of outstanding options with a weighted average exercise price of \$6.57 per share, (iii) 1,260,000 shares of common stock issuable upon the exercise of outstanding options under other stock option agreements with a weighted average exercise price of \$4.63 per share, (iv) 2,413,675 shares reserved for issuance under the NMO Deferred Compensation Plan as described in note 10 to our audited consolidated financial statements and (v) 310,723 shares of common stock reserved for issuance under deferred compensation agreements with certain employees and consultants.
 To the extent that these options are exercised or these shares are issued under the NMO Deferred Compensation Plan, there will be further dilution to new investors.
 See "Management-Executive Compensation."